laganojunior/lalaheadpats/_posts/2019-10-13-poke-at-fighting-games-with-game-theory-pt2.markdown

 So how does the attacker get into switch stance from the first place?
 The jab is 10 frames, and is actually +1 on block.
-This means that an attacker just spamming jab into a defenders guard will always a frame advantage.
-If the defender tries to interrupt with a jab, they'll simply just get hit.
-Josie's jab is +8 on hit as well, so if the jab ever hits, the attack can then go into switch stance without the defender being able to interrupt it with their own jab.
-This situation is called a "frame trap" for the defender and the defender is incentivized to "not press buttons", i.e. don't do any attacks and just stand there and block. [^6] This gives the attacker the opening to transition into switch stance instead.
+This means that an attacker just spamming jab into a defenders guard will always be at a positive frame advantage.
+If the defender tries to interrupt with their own jab, they'll simply just get hit by the attacker's jab.
+Josie's jab is +8 on hit as well, so if the attacker's jab ever hits, the attacker can then go into switch stance without the defender being able to interrupt it with their own jab.
+This situation is called a "frame trap" for the defender and the defender is incentivized to "not press buttons", i.e. don't do any attacks and just stand there and block. [^6] This window of inaction is what gives the attacker the opening to transition into switch stance instead.
 This basic interaction with the jab is so fundamental to the offensive game in Tekken 7 that Tekken great JDCR [made a video just on how important the jab is](https://www.youtube.com/watch?v=7bzQboSDHjU).

 Turns aren't so absolute though.
-The defender can avoid the attackers jab to not get into block stun in the first place, for example by ducking and doing a jab from a ducking position (a "duck jab").
+The defender can avoid the attackers jab to not get into block stun in the first place, for example by ducking to avoid the attacker's jab and doing a jab from a ducking position (a "duck jab").
 If the defender successfully responds to an attacker's jab in this way, the defender then secures the positive frame advantage and thus the turn as the attacker for themselves.
 This kind of move is referred to as "stealing the turn" or just a "challenge" from the defender.